 The mediator is an objective party.
-It is not his or her job to resolve problems or force an agreement on the parties.
-He or she helps the parties come to an agreement by acting as an intermediary.
-The mediator may offer an opinion or make suggestions but, at no time are they allowed to force an agreement upon the parties.
+It is not their job to resolve problems or force an agreement on the parties.
+The mediator helps the parties come to an agreement by acting as an intermediary.
+He may offer an opinion or make suggestions, but at no time are they allowed to force an agreement upon the parties.

-- Mediation is fair to all concerned.
+Mediation is fair to all concerned.
 The mediator is a third-party who has no interest in the outcome.
-He or she stands to gain nothing.
+They stand to gain nothing.
 Because of their objectivity, they may be able to see solutions that the parties can’t because they are not emotionally invested in the outcome.

-- Mediation is a confidential process.
+Mediation is a confidential process.
 There is no court reporter taking down every word said.
-Any notes taken by the mediator are thrown away afterwards.
-You don’t have to worry about your “dirty laundry” being aired in public.
+Any notes taken by the mediator are thrown away afterward.
+You don’t have to worry about your dirty laundry being aired in public.
 There is no public court process.

-- Mediation isn't a legal proceeding so you can't take advantage of pretrial discovery.
+Mediation isn't a legal proceeding, so you can't take advantage of pretrial discovery.
 You go in blind without the benefit of documents that prove income and assets.
 This may give an angry spouse the opportunity to hide assets and other financial information.
-Although, if you can afford to high a financial analyst, you may be able to identify hidden assets before mediation begins.
+Although, if you can afford to higher a financial analyst, you may be able to identify hidden assets before mediation begins.

-- Beware of your future needs after divorce.
+Beware of your future needs after a divorce.
 Do a post-divorce budget and go into mediation determined to negotiate for what you need to survive financially after divorce.